emilyasterjones/how-to-read-a-paper/README.md

-# how-to-read-a-paper
+# How to Read a Paper
-A workshop to teach young scientists how to dissect a scientific paper
+A workshop to teach young scientists how to dissect a scientific paper.

+Originally developed for high school & community college summer interns